Post Summary: What To Do In Bozeman, Montana in Winter Time

 Located in Yellowstone National Park, the Boiling River is a 1.5-hour drive away from Bozeman, making it the farthest natural hot springs from the city.
 It’s worth a trip out here though – nothing beats sitting in a steaming hot river in the middle of nature!

-Yellowstone Winter Trip Tip: It’s essential that you are prepared.
+Yellowstone Winter Trip Tip: It’s essential that you are prepared, and follow proper hot springs etiquette for a safe and fun soak!
 This is a natural geothermal hot spring (think Grand Prismatic in Yellowstone) that mixes with the Gardner River, meaning that boiling hot water and freezing cold water is mixing together at high speeds.

 Make it easier on yourself and plan to wear water shoes to navigate these ever-changing water temperatures during your visit to the Boiling River in Yellowstone.
 Also bring super warm clothes for the walk in and out.